Tankersley and Detroit Mercy host Milwaukee - WTOP News

 Milwaukee; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Detroit Mercy faces the Milwaukee Panthers after Marcus Tankersley scored 23 points in Detroit Mercy’s 105-64 loss to the Youngstown State Penguins.
+BOTTOM LINE: Detroit Mercy takes on the Milwaukee Panthers after Marcus Tankersley scored 23 points in Detroit Mercy’s 105-64 loss to the Youngstown State Penguins.

 The Panthers have gone 6-2 at home.
-Milwaukee is sixth in the Horizon League with 33.8 points per game in the paint led by BJ Freeman averaging 8.0.
+Milwaukee has a 4-5 record against teams over .500.

-The Titans have gone 0-9 against Horizon League opponents.
-Detroit Mercy is 0-3 in one-possession games.
+The Titans are 0-9 against Horizon League opponents.
+Detroit Mercy averages 12.8 turnovers per game and is 0-7 when turning the ball over less than opponents.

 Milwaukee is shooting 43.6% from the field this season, 4.9 percentage points lower than the 48.5% Detroit Mercy allows to opponents.
-Detroit Mercy’s 39.6% shooting percentage from the field this season is 6.7 percentage points lower than Milwaukee has given up to its opponents (46.3%).
+Detroit Mercy averages 63.0 points per game, 16.9 fewer points than the 79.9 Milwaukee allows.

 LAST 10 GAMES: Panthers: 6-4, averaging 82.2 points, 37.9 rebounds, 13.7 assists, 4.7 steals and 4.8 blocks per game while shooting 46.8% from the field.
 Their opponents have averaged 82.6 points per game.